charvi6602/Risk-Return-Analysis./README.md

-This Projects inlcudes the risk and return analysis for the major compaanies that are studied through Nifty and taken for futher analysis and visualisations.
+**This Projects inlcudes the risk and return analysis for the major companies that are studied through Nifty and taken for further analysis and visualizations.**